19hours/sg-statutes/Accountants Act - AA2004.md

 (b) any reference in such written law or document to a registered public accountant or an approved accounting corporation shall be construed as a reference to a public accountant registered under this Act or an accounting corporation approved under this Act.

-(2)  The Minister may, by order published in the

-Gazette

-, repeal or amend any written law which appears to him to be unnecessary having regard to the provisions of this Act or to be inconsistent with any provision of this Act.
+(2)  The Minister may, by order published in the Gazette, repeal or amend any written law which appears to him to be unnecessary having regard to the provisions of this Act or to be inconsistent with any provision of this Act.

 #### Transitional provisions relating to Institute of Certified Public Accountants of Singapore